-The following are videos and podcasts from a select number of OISE hosted events.
+Below are videos and podcasts from a select number of OISE hosted events from previous years.
 Click on any of the following presentation titles or on the + signs to learn more and to access corresponding multimedia:

 Publishing research in comparative education

 Presenters: Presenters: Gail Richmond, Riyad Shahjahan and Brendan Cantwell

 Abstract: This session is targeted mainly at graduate students but also open to the wider college community.
 We will learn about publishing strategies of international comparative work in the field of education.
 The three panelists, Dr. Gail Richmond (Co-editor of the Journal of Teacher Education), Dr. Riyad Shahjahan, and Dr. Brendan Cantwell (Co-editor for the international journal Higher Education) have strong experience in publishing and editing with highly ranked international journals.
 They will talk to us about their experience and give us strategic advice as well as being available for questions from the audience.
 Whether you are unsure about how to select journals for your international work, whether you are a publishing novice and curious about the different steps of publishing international comparative work, or whether you need advice how to prepare your international work properly for publication, you will benefit from this panel.

 Playing to Learn: Integrating Development and Research in Rural Tanzania